nitad54448/win10-installer-yappari/README.md

 Overall, the notation is quite straightforward once you become familiar with the conventions used.

-#### Save sim
-The "Save Sim" command allows you to save the impedance spectrum data calculated by the software in a file.
-This can be useful if you want to use the data for further analysis or visualization.
-In addition to the "Save Sim" command, there is also a report page that generates a HTML file.
-This report includes not only the calculated data but also the reports of the fitted values.
-This means that you can see the parameter values that were used to generate the impedance spectrum, as well as any statistics or other relevant information about the fitting process.
-The report can be a helpful tool for understanding the quality of the fit and for identifying any areas where improvements could be made.

 #### Details
 In this panel the last values for R2 and chi2 are listed.
 The values for R2 and chi2 are important metrics for determining the quality of the fit.
 R2 is the coefficient of determination, which gives an indication of how well the model fits the data.
 A value of 1 indicates a perfect fit, while lower values indicate poorer fits.
 Chi2, or the chi-squared statistic, is another measure of how well the model fits the data, but it takes into account the number of data points and parameters in the model.
 These values, together with standard error for parameters are also printed with the Report command.

 You can also show markers at given frequencies listed in the Values table; by Source I mean you mark the calculated frequency or the experimental one.
 The precision gives the number of digits shown in the graphic.
 Note that you can drag the text, as well as the marker (albeit there is no use for this later).
 The markers are listed only in the Nyquist plot.

-#### About
-Brief help listing the version of the program.
-The button “more” will open this pdf file.

 ### Author
 This program can be used freely and distributed according to CC-BY-NC-SA.